Advantages of Sealing Your Driveway

-It seems like you spend the entire year as a homeowner finding new things you’re supposed to spend money on.
+It seems like you spend the entire year as a homeowner finding new things you have to spend money on.
 Whether it’s little things like getting the grass mowed, or larger expenses like roof repairs, there’s seemingly no end to the ways your home can cost you money.
-That’s why it’s completely understandable that some homeowners want to skip the added expense of resealing a driveway every few years.
-You may think you’re saving money on something that just makes your driveway look nice, but there are functional benefits of sealing your driveway.
+That’s why we're not surprised to hear that some homeowners want to skip cleaning and resealing their driveway every few years.
+You may think you’re saving money on something that just makes your driveway look nice, but you'll end paying more in the long run.

 Back to your driveway being full of holes.
 Both concrete and asphalt driveways are porous materials, which allows water to seep through.
-This water then collects beneath the driveway and erodes the soil.
+That spells trouble for your driveway.
+The water that seeps through then collects beneath the driveway and erodes the soil.
 Over time, this causes your driveway to shift, becoming uneven and cracking.
-The problem is exacerbated when temperatures drop and water that’s been absorbed by your driveway turns to ice and expand breaking down the driveway material.
+The problem is exacerbated if you live in an area like Cincinnati.
+When temperatures drop, water that’s been absorbed by your driveway turns to ice which expands and breaks down the driveway material.